Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 • Stay in your lane.
 Generally, work zones filter traffic down to one lane.
 In some cases, however, there may be two lanes.
 It’s much safer to keep in your lane – drivers still tend to get distracted or overly cautious in work zones and may not expect you to switch lanes.
 Wait until you leave the work zone to change lanes.
 In the same vein, be alert for other vehicles switching lanes.

-In the event you are involved in a work zone crash with a negligent driver, our Kentucky accident attorneys are here to help.
+If you are involved in a work zone crash with a negligent driver, our Kentucky accident attorneys are here to help.

 Do you have a work zone accident attorney near me?